 This is a timed test that is to be administered under standard conditions.
 Follow the directions carefully.
 The same test administration procedures must be used with all students so that valid conclusions can be drawn from the test results.
-Ensure that students follow directions for where to mark their answers (e.g., for Book 1, answers are to be marked in the circles on the answer sheet, not in the test book).
+Ensure that students follow directions for where to mark their answers (e.g., for Book 1, multiple-choice answers must be marked in the circles on the answer sheet, not in the test book).